-We don't yet know when applications will open for the SEISS-3 grant, but we do know it will be capped at £3,750 for three months, working out at £1,250 per month.
+Applications will open on 30 November 2020 for the SEISS-3 grant and it will be capped at £5,160 for three months, working out at £1,720 per month.

 A fourth grant (SEISS-4) will be payable for three months to help you survive from February to April 2021.
 We don't know how much that grant will be or what the cap will be.
 The qualifying conditions for the SEISS-4 grant are likely to be similar to those for the SEISS-3 grant.